 Places To Visit Near Aurangabad Within 200 km

 Just 102 km away from Aurangabad are the Ajanta Caves.
 The Ajanta Caves consist of 30 caves that were built in the 2nd century during the period of the Vakataka Kings.
 These rock-cut architectural cave monasteries and temples represent Indian culture during these times and give one an idea of Indian heritage.

 While the caves were built as a testimony to the achievements of Buddha, they were originally discovered by a man named Captain John Smith.

-The Caves, considered a UNESCO world heritage site, contain paintings that are a beautiful depictions of Buddhism and a fine example of Indian Art.
+The Caves, considered a UNESCO World Heritage site, contain paintings that are a beautiful depiction of Buddhism and a fine example of Indian Art.